steno-aarhus/sdcar/hiring/dif-project/team-leader.md

 -   Are interested in or motivated to be involved in aspects of building up and developing the culture and infrastructure of a newer organization
--   Have Knowledge of and experience in implementing and adhering to FAIR principles
+-   Have knowledge of and experience in implementing and adhering to FAIR principles

 As the *team leader*, we expect you to: